bikeshaving/crank/website/guides/12-api-reference.md

 ## Special Tags
 ### `Fragment`

 A special element tag for grouping multiple children within a parent.

 ### `Copy`

 A special element tag which copies whatever child appeared previously in the element’s position.

 ### `Portal`

 A special element tag for creating a new element subtree with a different root, passed via the root prop.

 **Props:**
 - `root: TRoot` - A root to render into.
+It should be of the same type as the second argument passed to the `render` method.

 ### `Raw`

 A special element tag for injecting raw nodes into an element tree via its value prop.

 **Props:**